Cyber Security: What does "secure and resilient" mean in a chaotic cyber environment?

 Partner, Dispute Resolution, Ashurst

-Nicholas is a partner in Ashurst's dispute resolution practice and the APAC-chair of Ashurst’s financial services industry division/group.
+Nicholas is a partner in Ashurst's dispute resolution practice and APAC Chair of Ashurst’s financial services industry group.
 He is a pre-eminent litigation practitioner in the Australian market who has practised for over 25 years.
 He has extensive experience in managing complex litigation in commercial disputes, class actions, securities law, cartel claims, fraud, and tax disputes.

 Nicholas represents domestic and foreign corporate and banking clients in regulatory investigations, Commissions of Inquiry, and follow-on regulatory enforcement action/prosecutions and civil/class action litigation.
 He is regularly called upon by financial services clients, in particular, to assist in complex regulatory investigations and disputes, covering a broad spectrum of areas across wealth/financial planning, responsible and consumer lending, markets, culture and governance.
 He has extensive experience in complex investigations undertaken by Australian regulatory bodies including ASIC, the ATO and the ACCC and he also undertakes Royal Commission work.